Anesthesiology Update 2027

 • Continuing Education

-This in-depth course, presented by the Harvard Medical School faculty, provides anesthesia practitioners with a comprehensive review of the most important advances in clinical anesthesiology and each of its major subspecialties, including ambulatory, thoracic, pediatric, obstetric, regional, and cardiac anesthesia.
+This in-depth course provides a comprehensive review of the most important advances in clinical anesthesiology.
 Registrants can choose to attend either live streaming online or in person in Boston, MA.

 • Live Online or In Person